Temporally Consistent Dynamic Scene Graphs: An End-to-End Approach for Action Tracklet Generation: Introduction

-Understanding and detecting actions in videos is a critical task for numerous applications, including monitoring \cite{10.1145/3356250.3360041}, human-computer interaction \cite{robotic, HCI}, and autonomous systems \cite{bai2023vision}.
-Traditionally, static scene graphs are used to capture relationships between objects within individual frames.
-However, these methods frequently fall short in preserving object relationships over time, which is crucial for consistently tracking interactions throughout an entire video sequence.
 Figure \ref{fig:sample} presents an example of an input video sequence and the corresponding desired output that includes a triplet $\langle$ \textit{subject, object, relationship} $\rangle$, along with bounding boxes and timestamps to denote the activity.

-Recent advances in action detection and scene graph generation have enabled models to capture spatial relationships within individual frames \cite{hou2021detecting,wang2022learning,hou2022scl}.
-While some methods tackle challenges like compositionality\cite{iftekhar2023ddsdecoupleddynamicscenegraph} and long-tailed dataset biases \cite{TEMPURA}, few explore the need for temporal coherence across frames.
-Existing frame-by-frame approaches often rely on post-processing to aggregate results over time \cite{yang2023pvsg, li2022video}.
-This approach inherently limits the use of temporal cues, hindering the creation of action tracklets that are consistent across the video.
-Thus, a major challenge is to preserve object associations and relationships over time without extensive post-processing.
+Recent advances in action detection and scene graph generation have made impressive progress in modeling spatial relationships within frames \cite{hou2021detecting,wang2022learning,hou2022scl}.
+While some methods address challenges like compositionality \cite{iftekhar2023ddsdecoupleddynamicscenegraph} and dataset biases \cite{TEMPURA}, they approach video understanding as essentially a series of independent frame analyses.
+Current temporal aggregation strategies typically rely on post-processing to connect frame-level predictions \cite{yang2023pvsg, li2022video}, which introduces several critical limitations: